Nozbe/NoOffice.org/_book/decide.md

 > Go with your gut with small decisions, but take a few days for bigger ones.

 This is when having regular and optional weekly meetings makes so much sense (as discussed in Chapter 7).
-Instead of deciding on something today, I know I can take a few moments to analyze this, think more, write it up and discuss on the next week's meeting.
-The decision will be delayed by a few days but it's going to be a better one as I'll have the time to digest it properly and receive feedback from smart people around me.
+Instead of deciding on something today, I know I can take a few moments to analyze this, think more, write it up, get feedback and discuss on the next week's meeting.
+The decision will be delayed by a few days but it's going to be a better one.

 Very often these few days make all the difference.
 You have the time to see additional context and gather more information.
 On the other hand, it's a week tops.
 So it's not like you're dwelling on the decision for too long and reaching a so-called analysis paralysis[^1].